Evangelical Fellowship of Canada: History

 The EFC was founded in 1964 in the Greater Toronto Area in Ontario.
-J. Harry Faught, a Pentecostal, was its founding president.
-It has been involved in numerous government bills, regarding issues such as religious freedoms, defining marriage, prostitution, and abortion.
+J. Harry Faught, a Pentecostal, was its founding president (i.e., chair of the board).
+It has been involved in numerous government bills, regarding issues such as religious freedoms, defining marriage, prostitution, medical assistance in dying, and abortion.

+Brian Stiller became the first full-time staff member and Executive Director of the EFC in 1983.
+He carried that role until 1997 when Gary Walsh became President.

 In June 2003, Bruce J. Clemenger became President of the EFC.

+In February 2023, David Guretzki became President & CEO of the EFC.